d-callan/correlation-matrix-as-network/README.md

 and separate column of nodes.
 Links between these two columns of nodes are weighted by the absolute value of the correlation coefficient and colored by the direction of the correlation.

 ## Currently, this is:
 An R Shiny app that uploads a file and attempts to validate it.
+It will produce a histogram of correlation coefficients, and a histogram of (for now, dummy) p-values.
+There are inputs to filter the edges of the network by correlation coefficient and p-value.
+Currently, the edges are only visible in a table.
 Run what I currently have, from R, like this: `shiny::runApp(launch.browser=T)`